TatianaProjects/OttawaGarageDoor/README.md

-# Ottawa Garage Door
+# Ottawa Garage Door Website

-A modern, responsive React website for a local garage door company serving Ottawa and surrounding areas.
+A responsive React website for a local garage door repair company in Ottawa.

 ## Live Demo